Equality of Linear and Symplectic Orbits: Introduction

 \end{itemize}

 The above generalizes the special case of these results in (\cite{BR}, Theorem 2).

-The title of this paper alludes to the comparison of the elementary linear and elementary symplectic orbits of a unimodular element $(a,b,p)$ in a symplectic module $(\mathbb{H}(R) \perp P)$.
+The title of this paper alludes to the comparison of the elementary linear and elementary symplectic orbits of a unimodular element $(a,b,p)$ in a symplectic module $(\mathbb{H}(R) \oplus P)$.
 In case $P$ is free of rank $\geq 4$, it is established in (\cite{cr}, Theorem 4.2, Theorem 5.6) that these two orbits coincide.
 In the Appendix the missing case when $P$ is free of rank $2$ is proved by a similar, but slightly more involved argument.
-This means one has to essentially prove Lemma 2.9 and Lemma 3.1.
-Note that in the literature (for instance, see \cite{rv}. \cite{rpv}) the general method of the rank $2$ symplectic case is usually by recourse to the study of Chevalley groups via the Chevalley commutator formulae; and the approach here is more in the vein of the higher sizes.
+(This means one has to essentially prove Lemma 2.9 and Lemma 3.1 in \cite{cr}.)

 Since elementary automorphisms are homotopic to the identity, we show how the Quillen-Suslin machinery enables one to extend the results of \cite{cr} to show that the two orbits are equal in the general case when $P$ is a finitely generated projective module.
 (The transition is by no means automatic!)